bristolhackspace/manual/source/hackspace-rules.rst

 7: Get Inducted
 ---------------

 Do not use any tool you are not comfortable and confident using.
 Formal inductions are mandatory to use some of our more dangerous or costly machinery.
-See our :ref:`induction` guide.
+See our :ref:`inductions` guide.

 8: Be Legal
 -----------